unexist/blog/_posts/2021-07-21-workflow-engines-on-quarkus.md

 is in comparison to [Camunda][2] quite young (1.8.0, >2 years), it surely comes with a impressive feature set.

-[Kogito][3] provides an extension for [Quarkus][1], so the installation is pretty straight forward. and all it really takes is to add one dependency:
+[Kogito][3] provides an extension for [Quarkus][1], so the installation is pretty straight forward:
+All it really takes is to add one dependency:

 #### **pom.xml**:
 ```xml